ivanbrennan/ctags-config/README.md

   > /tmp/base-install.sh \
   && bash /tmp/base-install.sh --github-host github.com
 ```
-If you're using an SSH config file to manage multiple identities, you can specify the appropriate Host via the `--github-host` flag.
+If you're using an SSH config file to manage multiple identities, you can use the `--github-host` flag to specify the appropriate Host.

 ### Editor integration